Labour Party (Lithuania)

-The Labour Party (Darbo partija, DP) is a populist political party in Lithuania.
+The Labour Party (Darbo partija, DP) is a populist centre-left political party in Lithuania.
 The party was founded in 2003 by the Russian-born millionaire businessman and member of Seimas Viktor Uspaskich.

 History

 Foundation and first government (2003–2006)

-In its first electoral test, the 2004 European parliamentary elections, it was by far the most successful party, gaining 30.2% of the vote and returning 5 MEPs.
+In its first electoral test, the 2004 European parliamentary elections, it was by far the most successful party, gaining 30.2% of the vote and returning five MEPs.
 It joined the European Democratic Party and thus the Alliance of Liberals and Democrats for Europe (ALDE) Group.

 At the legislative elections of 2004, the party won 28.4% of the popular vote and 39 out of 141 seats, making it the largest single party in the Parliament of Lithuania.
-After the election Labour formed a coalition government with the Social Democratic Party of Lithuania, New Union and Lithuanian Peasant Popular Union.
+After the election, Labour formed a coalition government with the Social Democratic Party of Lithuania, New Union and Lithuanian Peasant Popular Union.

-After 2004 Lithuanian parliamentary election, sociologist Vladas Gaidys speculated that the Labour Party supporters had previously voted for New Union (Social Liberals) between 2000 and 2004.
+After the 2004 Lithuanian parliamentary election, sociologist Vladas Gaidys speculated that the Labour Party supporters had previously voted for New Union (Social Liberals) between 2000 and 2004.

 The "dark accounting" case

-On May 17, 2006, a pre-trial investigation of the Labour Party began after information from the State Security Department of Lithuania revealed that the party may be funded from illegal activities.
+On 17 May 2006, a pre-trial investigation of the Labour Party began after information from the State Security Department of Lithuania revealed that the party may be funded from illegal activities.
 During the period from its foundation to 2006, the party's bookkeeping did not report 7 million Euros of additional income.
-Allegations were first raised on the party's accounting and secretaries, but on June 29, it was declared that the party will be tried as a juridical person.
+Allegations were first raised on the party's accounting and secretaries, but on 29 June, it was declared that the party will be tried as a juridical person.

 Uspaskich resigned from party leadership and fled to Moscow.
-After a European Arrest Warrant was given to arrest him, he was arrested on August 15 and extradited to Lithuania on August 27.
-While in Moscow, Uspaskich organized press conferences where he declared Lithuania to be a "undemocratic state" and described the case as a politicized attempt to destroy the Labour Party.
+After a European Arrest Warrant was given to arrest him, he was arrested on 15 August and extradited to Lithuania on 27 August.
+While in Moscow, Uspaskich organized press conferences where he declared Lithuania to be a "undemocratic state", and described the case as a politicized attempt to destroy the Labour Party.

-The Labour Party was acquitted on 2013, as it reorganized and was no longer the same legal entity.
+The Labour Party was acquitted on 2013, as it united with the Labourist Party, a satellite party established in 2008, and was no longer the same legal entity.
 Though the Supreme Court of Lithuania made a ruling that this reorganization should have been ignored and the case should have been continued, it was not renewed due to an expired statute of limitations.
 Individual party leaders received fines and prison terms - however, they were acquitted in 2016, on the leadup to the 2016 parliamentary election.